How to conduct a brand health check?

 That’s a bit tricky point.
 First of all, focus groups are quite expensive to organise.
 Surveys, on the other hand, are time-consuming for its users.

-You can incentivize your customers to fill in a survey by offering a discount code or specially prepared piece of content.
+You can ask your customers to fill out an online survey by offering a discount code or a specially prepared piece of content.

 Although focus groups are expensive, you’ll receive a very in-depth qualitative data, that will reveal a lot about brand health.
 Not only will you know how your brand is perceived today, but you’ll be able to spot how it changed over time.

 Conducting brand health checks on a regular basis will help you get ahead of the competition and spot problems right at the beginning, where you can easily fixed them.
-That’s why performing brand health check on a regular basis is so important.
+To effectively build a strong brand you need a social media monitoring tool.
+Such tool will save you a lot of time and let you focus on what is really important — providing value to your customers and improving the perception of your brand.